 The extreme low tide on this expansive, flat beach gave a sense of the ancient to the stony bedrock and seaweed left by the sea, alluded to by interviewee Melissa.
 Woodland covers the side of the beach, providing a great vantage point to enjoy the rush of the tide as it returns.
 Bright sunshine and a blue sky framed the tall pines and the sea seemed a long way away.

 What the beach means to Melissa and Jazmin.

 Low tide at Belhaven Bay.

 There was a high tide at Belhaven Bay for this visit.
 This is the premier surfing beach in East Lothian.
-The tide races in to its zenith, occasionally catching unwary visitors on the small footbridge by the shore, a spectacle for those looking out from the nearby car park.
+The tide races in to its zenith, occasionally catching unwary visitors on the small footbridge by the shore, creating a spectacle for those looking out from the nearby car park.
 The only price to pay is wet feet, thankfully.
-Across the bay, where the surfers play, there’s a salt march and extensive dune system, the whole area being popular with horse riders too.
+Across the bay, where the surfers play, there’s a salt march and an extensive dune system, the whole area being popular with horse riders too.
 Highly recommended.

 The universal appeal of the beach for Maria, Marco, Jorge and Guillermo.

 A view from beside the dunes across the bay.